redis/docs/content/operate/rc/databases/back-up-data.md

 ### Google Cloud Storage

-For [Google Cloud](https://developers.google.com/console/) subscriptions, store your backups in a Google Cloud Storage bucket:
+To store backups in a Google Cloud Storage [bucket](https://cloud.google.com/storage/docs/creating-buckets):

-1. Sign in to Google Cloud Platform console.
+1. Sign in to the Google Cloud console.

-1. In the admin console menu, locate the _Storage_ section than select **Cloud Storage&nbsp;>&nbsp;Buckets**.
+1. In the console menu, locate the _Storage_ section, then select **Cloud Storage&nbsp;>&nbsp;Buckets**.

 1. Create or select a bucket.